smithjd/sql-pet/docs/11-elementary-queries.md

 ## [1] "rental_id"    "rental_date"  "inventory_id" "customer_id"
 ## [5] "return_date"  "staff_id"     "last_update"
 ```

-But because of lazy loading, R has not retrieved any actual data from the DBMS when you reference the `rental_table` object with `str`.
+Because of lazy loading, R has not retrieved any actual data from the DBMS when you reference the `rental_table` object with `str`.
 Because R is lazy and smart, it retrieves data as late as possible and only retrieves a certain number of rows.
 This is a key paradigm shift for those new to working databases using R and `dplyr`.

 We can trigger data retrieval in several ways.
 The `head` function, for example, triggers a query and prints its results.
 And R *assumes* a `print` function when it finds an object's name on the command line.
 By default, these two functions print a different number of rows: `head` defaults to 6 rows and an implied `print` defaults to 10.